Horizontal Mounted Actuator Upgrade for Toshiba® Units

 As the shaft lowers and the friction increases, the forces put more stress on the guide bushing that’s closest to the spring can.
 Those seals start to wear away and the equipment may leak fluid into the spring can.

-Our technicians have worked on different actuators for different Toshiba® units from a large steam turbine to combined cycle units.
+Our technicians have worked on different actuators for different Toshiba® units from large steam turbines to combined cycle units.
 All examples had the same scoring and the same wear on the lower side of the spring can where the spring can retainer and the spring can meet.

 MD&A experts created an actuator upgrade for horizontal mounted actuators where we coat the inside of the spring can, upgrade the seal, and redesign the HP bushing & the LP bushing.